 As one reads the texts of the sixteen declarations promulgated by Vatican II and compares these with both the spirit as well as the rhetoric of the documents of Vatican Council I, there is no conclusion possible other than that the Catholic Church has undergone a revolution in terms of not only her self-perception but in her attitudes toward non-Catholics and her own responsibility for the welfare of other people.
-Nowhere is this new attitude of con-
+Nowhere is the new attitude of concern for others, involvement in their fate and destiny more clearly reflected than in

-6 Paul Droulers, S.J., writing on Roman Catholicism in the 19th Century World, states, "The diplomacy of the Court of Rome . . . was adapted to meet the varying circumstances of the individual countries, striving to obtain the fullest possible measure of civil liberty for the celebration of worship and the exercise of spiritual government. . . .
-The Bull Sollicitudo Ecclesiarium. of August 7, 1831, contains an explicit reminder that in the cause of religion the Holy See will negotiate with any duly constituted government, though this does not imply recognition of its legitimacy before the law (293).
+Paul Droulers, S.J., writing on Roman Catholicism in the 19th Century World states, "The diplomacy of the Court of Rome...was adapted to meet the varying circumstances of the individual countries, striving to obtain the fullest possible measure of civil liberty for the celebration of worship and the exercise of spiritual government....The Bull Sollicitudo Ecclesiarium of August 7, 1831, contains an explicit reminder that in the cause of religion the Holy See will negotiate with any duly constituted government, though this does not imply recognition of its legitimacy before the law (293).

-cern for others, involvement in their fate and destiny more clearly reflected than in the Constitution on the Church in the Modern World, the Declaration on Religious Freedom, the Decree on Ecumenism, and the Declaration on the Relationship of the Church to Non-Christian Religions.
+Religious Freedom, the Decree on Ecumenism, and the Declaration on the Relationship of the Church to Non-Christian Religions.